ga4gh/data-security/AAI/AAIConnectProfile.md

     for Visa Issuers](#conformance-for-visa-issuers) section of this
     specification.

-    When a Broker provides Embedded Tokens from other Visa Issuers, it is providing them "as is" (i.e. it provides no additional assurance as to the quality, authenticity, or trustworthiness of the claims from such tokens and any such assurances are made by the issuer of the Visa, i.e. the Visa Issuer).
+    When a Broker provides Visas from other Visa Issuers, it is providing them "as is" (i.e. it provides no additional assurance as to the quality, authenticity, or trustworthiness of the claims from such tokens and any such assurances are made by the issuer of the Visa, i.e. the Visa Issuer).

+TODO embedded-access-token is this a passport access token or a visa access token or sdfjlsdkfjlksdjf sdkj

-<a name="conformance-for-embedded-token-issuers"></a>
+<a name="conformance-for-visa-issuers"></a>
 #### Conformance for Visa Issuers

 1. A [Visa Issuer](#term-visa-issuer) MUST provide one or more of the following